Medical Malpractice Lawyers

 Experienced Representation

 Medical MalpracticeAccording to researchers at Johns Hopkins, each year, *nearly 250,000 people receive negligent medical care that results in a fatality, making medical malpractice one of the leading causes of death in the United States.
-Millions more are injured every year, building distrust between the public and the health care industry.
+Millions more are catastrophically injured every year, building distrust between the public and the healthcare industry.

 The American health care system entitles citizens to safe and competent care designed to protect and better their lives.
 Doctors, physicians, nurses, hospitals, and surgery centers, among others, are required to meet a “standard of care” by providing appropriate medical treatment as would be provided by any other medical professionals in a similar situation.
-When accidents due to medical malpractice or negligence occur, resulting in serious and permanent injury or wrongful death, patients and their families have the right to seek justice through a lawsuit.
+When medical malpractice or negligence results in serious and permanent injury or wrongful death, patients and their families have the right to seek justice through a lawsuit.

 What are common examples of medical malpractice?